About the Future of our Cities

 SKYLINE ATLAS: New York City started its own image campaign, ‘I love New York’ in 1974.
 Could this be an example for Frankfurt?

 Petra Roth: We are always thinking about image campaigns.
 This also applies to the euro [our currency] and not just Frankfurt.
 But the campaign really needs to fit our city to convince people.

-SKYLINE ATLAS: Could you, perhaps, brief the interested reader on which new perspectives in city planning are emerging?
+SKYLINE ATLAS: Could you, give our readers insights on new perspectives in city planning?

 Petra Roth: The inner city will be considerably renewed.
-According to proposals from the competition, the Zeil will get a different face, and a cultural mile on Braubachstraße will be created.
-With the European District, a completely new district is growing alongside the exposition center, plus the new construction of the European Central Bank in the east.
+According to proposals from the competition, the Zeil shopping street will get a facelift, and a cultural mile on Braubachstrasse will be created.
+With the European District, a completely new district is growing alongside the exhibition grounds, plus the new construction of the European Central Bank in the east.
 Great city planning perspectives are opening up.

 SKYLINE ATLAS: Please draw us a picture of how Frankfurt could look in 15 years.